Farmers’ Market Vegetable Lasagna is a hearty yet fresh lasagna that’s especially tasty in the summer.

 The last time Ben and I played mini golf, about 4 years ago, we got into the biggest argument ever.
 Neither of us remember what it was about (we probably didn’t even know 5 minutes after,) but thankfully this time was much more pleasant!

 Afterwards, Ben hit at the neighboring driving range for a bit then I convinced him to stop at Scratch Cupcakery on the way home, FTW.
 As if he needed any extra convincing.
 Devoured his chocolate chip cupcake in record time then declared it the best cupcake he ever had.
 HA!
-Ahem.

 Yesterday I worked on a bunch of freelance projects then broke to put some of my farmers’ market finds to good use in Farmers’ Market Vegetable Lasagna!

-A few months ago I helped judge a local culinary competition called Morsel Combat which benefits Meals from the Heartland, an incredible, local non-profit that provides food to starving people all over the world – right here from IA.
+A few months ago I helped judge a local culinary competition called Morsel Combat which benefits Meals from the Heartland, a local non-profit that provides food to starving people all over the world – right here from IA.
 The competition brings out well-known local chefs who cook bite-sized portions of yummy dishes for people to try, which are also judged by a panel of local foodies.

 Among all the dishes that were submitted at the event, the winner we chose was a Raw Vegan Lasagna from Fresh Cafe & Market.
-NONE of the judges, including myself, exclusively eat raw or vegan, but we were all in agreement that the fresh, light dish complete with walnuts that tasted like Italian sausage, and cashew cheese that was a creamy as any dairy-based product, was absolutely incredible.
+None of the judges, including myself, exclusively eat raw or vegan, but we were all in agreement that the fresh, light dish complete with walnuts that tasted like Italian sausage, and cashew cheese that was a creamy as any dairy-based product, was absolutely incredible.